WILLAMETTE: THE PINOT NOIR AUCTION

 • A collaborative lot, either Pinot noir or Chardonnay, to showcase the camaraderie that makes the Willamette Valley special

-• New in 2025: suggest a sparkling wine lot, which the steering committee is considering introducing into the auction
+• New in 2025: a traditional method sparkling wine lot, any vintage

 More About Collaborative Lots